conor52/Conor-McCarthy-Milestone-1-Project/README.md

 Curious user:They would ask "why use this application over any other?".
 For the most part, this is answered in the index.html.
 I've offered the user by offering a free trial which they can see clearly straight away in the header.
 Not only that, just below I give 3 presentable statements with some context in what I called the "entice section.
 This is further reinforced in the "why use silence" section that gives a brief reasoning why you should use this app over any other.
 They might still not convinced, so I have one last ditch effort where I have presented 3 quotes from established meditators giving a brief description of who they are and I've added clickable links on their name and icons to an external website explaining who they are.

 Semi on board user: At this point, the user might think "ok im not up for downloading the app just yet but I want to learn some basic tips".
 Their needs can be satisfied in the "howtomediate.html" page.
 I divided the content in a 3 step process presenting great imagery with matching colours in the container.
-The goal here is they take away this infomation themselves, like the results they're seeing and download the app with the free trial, eventually they should (hopefully) become full time customers.
+The goal here is they take away this information themselves, like the results they're seeing and download the app with the free trial, eventually they should (hopefully) become full time customers.

-skeptical user: The user just isnt convinced at all to download the app or take in the meditation instructions but is at least open minded enough to check the Q&A. This should (hopefully) let them question their doubts over the whole idea and download the application.
+skeptical user: The user just isn't convinced at all to download the app or take in the meditation instructions but is at least open minded enough to check the Q&A. This should (hopefully) let them question their doubts over the whole idea and download the application.

 Convinced user: They like what they see and want the app.
-They need only to press the free trial button and a form will pop up where they must present their infomation.
+They need only to press the free trial button and a form will pop up where they must present their information.
 They need only click commence free trial.

 ## FEATURES